In Any Collaboration Data Ownership Is Typically Determined By

 No Ownership

 In rare cases, the parties may agree that no one owns the data.
-This means that the data is freely available for anyone to use.
+What this tells us is the data is freely available for anyone to use.
 This model is only appropriate when the data is not sensitive and there are no legal or ethical restrictions on its use.

 Advantages: